The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a static curved mirror

-Spherical aberration occurs in the curved mirror system when the reflected light rays coming from the outer region of the mirror do not arrive to the same focal point as those from paraxial region~\cite{Hecth02}.
+Spherical aberration occurs in the curved mirror system when for incident light rays parallel to the principal axis, the reflected light rays coming from the outer region of the mirror do not arrive at the same point as those from the paraxial region~\cite{Hecth02}.
 The schematic diagram of the phenomenon is shown in Figure~\ref{aberration}.

-At the paraxial region, the Gaussian formula~(\ref{Taylor-4-static}) holds.
-We may obtain the focal length of the curved mirror by setting $S_0 \rightarrow \infty$, i.e. when light source is relatively far away from the mirror, and the distance of the associated image $S_i$ is equal to the focal length.
+In the paraxial region, the Gaussian formula~(\ref{Taylor-4-static}) holds.
+We may obtain the focal length of the curved mirror by setting $S_0 \rightarrow \infty$, i.e. when the light source is relatively far away from the mirror, and the distance of the associated image $S_i$ is equal to the focal length.
 By Eq.~(\ref{Taylor-3-static}), the image height $h_i = 0$ regardless of the object height $h_0$.
 As we consider light rays coming from the outer region, we have to start from Eq.~(\ref{Fermat-static}), take $S_0 \rightarrow \infty$ and $h_i =0$, and solve the resulting equation for $S_i$.
 The result is

 Inserting Eq.~(\ref{general-conic-2}) into Eq.~(\ref{aberration-static-1}), we obtain

 It is clear from Eq.~(\ref{aberration-static-conic}) that in general, the intersection of the reflected rays to the principal axis depends on the vertical distance $h$ and the shape of mirror.